Target level of study

 8 credits

-Criminal law and criminal sciences - option 1
+Criminal Law and Criminal Sciences - Option 1

-6 creditsResearch dissertation
+6 creditsResearch thesis

 10 creditsLiability law

-3 creditsStudent Engagement
+3 creditsStudent engagement

-Criminal practice - option 1
+Criminal practices - option 1

 21 creditsCriminal audit practice

-4 creditsChoice of dissertation/tutored project
+4 creditsChoice of thesis/supervised project

-Tutored project
+Supervised project

 Memory